CSCfi/csc-user-guide/docs/data/sensitive-data/sequencing_center_tutorial.md

 and only them, can use SD Desktop service to check, what were the keys and passwords the project uses.

-CSC Sensitive Data environment uses _Crypt4GH_ encryption tool allows encryption with several public keys.
+CSC Sensitive Data environment uses _Crypt4GH_ encryption tool, that allows encryption with several public keys.
 Data encrypted with this way can be opened with several secure keys.
 If you will utilize sensitive data services of CSC it is handy to use both  projects' public key and CSC public key in encryption.